officialfm/valid8ors/README.md

 ## Password Strength Validator

-Check if a password contains at least a lower case letter, an upper case letter and a digit.
+Check if a password contains at least a digit, lowercase and uppercase letter.
 Password length validation is not included here as you can use Rails' builtin "LengthValidator".

 ### Usage